thutahw/tp/docs/UserGuide.md

 2. Press enter on your keyboard.

 **Outcome:**<br>
-1. Baymax will switch to the appointmentCalendar tab.
+1. Baymax will switch to the appointmentCalendar tabId.
 2. The year 2020 will be displayed on the top right-hand corner of the window.

 [insert screenshot]